Phil Keoghan: Personal life

-John Keoghan, Phil's father, is an agricultural scientist involved with conservation in New Zealand.
+Keoghan's father, John, is an agricultural scientist involved with conservation in New Zealand.
 He appeared alongside his son as a Pit Stop greeter during the 13th season of The Amazing Race when the racers stopped in New Zealand.
-John Keoghan and his wife run a bed and breakfast in Rolleston, New Zealand.
+John Keoghan and his wife, Beth, run a bed and breakfast in Rolleston, New Zealand.

 Keoghan's brother Andrew was a television reporter on Television New Zealand's One News and is a jazz singer.
 His sister, Ruth Keoghan Cooper, specialises in coaching, training and development programmes for professional women who wish to combine careers with motherhood.

 Keoghan currently lives with his wife and producing partner Louise Keoghan (née Rodrigues), and their daughter.
-Louise is an Australian-born television producer & director and co-creator of No Opportunity Wasted and Tough as Nails.
+Louise is an Australian-born television producer and director and co-creator of No Opportunity Wasted and Tough as Nails.
 They currently reside in Los Angeles, California.
 They also have homes in Matarangi on the Coromandel Peninsula, and in Westport.

 Awards

 Keoghan was recognised in 2012 as one of six "Emerging Leaders" during the Sir Peter Blake Leadership Awards, due to his use of his celebrity status to support efforts such as Christchurch earthquake relief and efforts for multiple sclerosis.

 In 2008, Keoghan was awarded the World Class New Zealand award in the 'Creative' category.

 In the 2014 New Year Honours, Keoghan was appointed a Member of the New Zealand Order of Merit, for services as a television presenter and to tourism.

 For his hosting of The Amazing Race, Keoghan was nominated for the 2009 Primetime Emmy Award for Outstanding Host for a Reality or Reality-Competition Program in the second year of the award's creation but lost to Jeff Probst of Survivor.

+In 2018, Keoghan was inducted into the International Sports Hall of Fame.